worldwide-asset-exchange/item-creation-management/IItemSubmission.md

 Attribute name | Description
 --------- | --------
-Verified_Authentic | Value may be Yes or No.
+Verified_Authentic | Value may be Yes or No. If not provided, defaults to No. Verified Collectible means that you own the image on this submission and can provide proof of ownership.
+These submissions take longer to approve and will show as Verified Authentic in WAX Trade and OPSkins.